420Integrated/ethereumjs-util/README.md

   - Helper methods from `ethjs-util`
   - Re-exports of `BN`, `rlp`

-### ethjs-util methods
+### ftzjs-util methods

-The following methods are available provided by [ethjs-util](https://github.com/ethjs/ethjs-util):
+The following methods are available provided by [ftzjs-util](https://github.com/420integrated/ftzjs-util):

 - arrayContainsArray
 - toBuffer